Find Your Perfect Wood Product

 - Average Dried Weight: 44.0 lbs/ft³ (705 kg/m³)

-Grain: Generally straight but may be wavy as seen in these figured boards.
+Grain: Generally straight, may be wavy in figured boards.

 Texture: Fine, even texture with moderate natural luster.

-Rated as non-durable to perishable and susceptible to insect attack.
+Rated as non-durable to perishable; susceptible to insect attack.

 - Veneer